 When you are shopping, please be aware that sometimes the house may be listed just below a price point (such as $1 million, with a list price of $998,000) even when the home is clearly worth much more (such as the $1 mil house being worth $1.3 mil).
 I frequently see homes placed at or a little under major price points such as $1 or $2 million, even if the property is worth a couple of hundred thousand – or more – higher than that.
 So first, pay attention to price breaks!

-Secondly, have your buyer’s agent help you with the comparable solds and market activity to determine the probable buyer’s value.
+Secondly, have your buyer’s agent help you with the comparable sold properties and market activity to determine the probable buyer’s value.
 This is one place where you really want your own agent in your corner (rather than just working with whoever the listing agent happens to be).

 It is frustrating, it’s a tease, and it’s a mirage.
-It is not the likely sales price – it’s a teaser to get you in the door.
+It is not the likely sales price – it’s a lost leader or a teaser to get you in the door.